How Easy is it For Someone to Steal Your Identity?

 By stealing mail or packages, thieves gain access to personal belongings and extremely sensitive information to steal an identity.
 If they rummage through your trash, thieves can find bank statements or receipts with personal information that were thrown away.

 By posing as a trustworthy source, thieves contact you by phone or email to trick and convince you to willingly give up your personal information.
 This is called a phishing scam.

 How You Can Protect Yourself Against Identity Theft

 Identity theft can be challenging to detect, but there are several methods you can use to protect yourself from fraud.

 1. Through Due-Diligence

-By setting up bank account alerts, regularly monitoring our accounts, and immediately investigating or reporting any unusual activity.
+By setting up bank account alerts, regularly monitoring our accounts, and immediately investigating or reporting unusual activities related to identity theft.

 Avoid oversharing personal information as much as possible, especially with people you do not know very well.
 This heavily applies to social media users.
 You can set your social media account to private, ensuring that strangers can’t view your personal information.
 You should also avoid disclosing your personal information over the phone or in a public place.